gciatto/presentation-llm4kg/content/index.md

 > 1. the _domain_ of the ontology
 > 2. the _ontological_ jargon itself

-- Q: `"you're a zoologist creating and ontology about animals species. give me a list of examples of cats"`
+- C: `"you're a zoologist creating and ontology about animals species."`
+- Q: `"give me a list of examples of cats"`
 - A:
     ```text
     Certainly!
 Here are some examples of cat breeds: